africanlp-workshop/africanlp-workshop.github.io/cfp.md

 We will accept problem statements and extended abstracts (up to 2 pages + references)

-Each 2-page submission will be _eligible_ for oral or poster presentation.
+Each 2-page submission will be _eligible_ for oral or poster presentation and may opt-in to be published in an arXiv proceedings.

 ### Submission Format
 Contributions should be blinded and submitted using the [ICLR template](https://github.com/ICLR/Master-Template/blob/master/archive/iclr2020.zip) via [Easy Chair](https://easychair.org/account/signin?l=qZCnj1H4ui4honzKaB8tU2#).